maugre/examples/fizzbuzz/README.md

 ## Results

-I have code versions in the following languages with confirmed matching output:
+I have coded versions in the following languages with confirmed matching output:

 * Go
 * Node.js (ES6)